 Pricing: Basic plan is free, then premium plans tailored to each company’s needs

-Get the most relevant, actionable data from your Google Analytics accounts sent to your inbox daily (no more logging in required!).
+Get the most relevant, actionable data from your Google Analytics account in a simple, easy-to-customize dashboard.

 - Works on all devices